Keetje Tippel: Production

 Gerard Soeteman's original script for the film was substantially longer, Katie's journey mirroring the growth of Socialism in the Netherlands during the late 19th century.
 Owing to budgetary restrictions from the Dutch Government and Rob Houwer many of the more lavish scenes were cut, placing the emphasis less upon the period the film is set than upon Katie herself.

 Music

 The soundtrack was composed by Rogier van Otterloo, but unlike other film music was never published on LP.
 Only years later when a CD was released with the collected works of Van Otterloo, the music of the opening titles became available in mono from the film's soundtrack.

 In the film, the song "The money is on the streets" is sung by Riet Henius.
 This song, the text of which was co-written with Alexander Pola became a single.
 On the B-side are two pieces of music by Willem Breuker, which are referred to as clips from the movie, but are not heard in the film.

+Reception

+In the Chicago Sun-Times, Roger Ebert gave the film 2 and a half stars out of 4, praising van De Van's performance, but criticizing the actress for "tending to break out into infectious grins and nose-twitching" in serious scenes, as well as the quick developments of the plot, suggesting that "[I]t’s as if a real human presence, a winning personality, is making its way past all the barriers of story and philosophy and letting us in on the joke", despite the original intentions of Verhoeven.